-Christopher Pinahs practices intellectual property law, with an emphasis on patent and trademark litigation.
-Applying his background in the biological sciences, Chris has extensive experience representing clients in the pharmaceutical, medical device, and agricultural arts.
-In all arenas, Chris uses his technical background to help clients develop their case and implement an appropriate strategy to achieve their business goals.
+Chris Pinahs practices intellectual property law, with an emphasis on pharmaceutical and medical device patent litigation.
+Applying his background in the biological sciences, Chris also has extensive experience advising life sciences clients in freedom-to-operate analyses, pre-acquisition diligence, and pre-marketing evaluations.
+In all arenas, Chris uses his technical background to help clients develop and implement an appropriate strategy to achieve their business goals.

 Prior to working as an IP attorney, Chris was a law clerk to the Honorable David S. Doty in the United States District Court for the District of Minnesota.
 During law school, Chris was a legal writing instructor, a Managing Editor for the Minnesota Law Review, and studied to obtain his master’s degree in Plant Biological Sciences.

-Represented Teva Pharmaceuticals in Hatch-Waxman litigation involving seven Orange Book listed patents for the extended-release Alzheimer’s drug, Namenda XR®.
-Chris was part of a team that invalidated six patents, on indefiniteness grounds, prior to trial.
+Represented Teva Pharmaceuticals in Hatch-Waxman litigation involving seven Orange Book listed patents for the extended-release Alzheimer’s drug, Namenda XR.
+Part of a team that invalidated six patents, on indefiniteness grounds, prior to trial.
 Forest Labs., Inc. v.
 Teva Pharms.
 USA, Inc., C.A.
 No. 14-121, 2016 U.S. Dist.
 LEXIS 322 (D. Del.
 Jan.
-5, 2016).
+5, 2016), aff’d 716 F. App’x 987 (Fed.
+Cir.
+2017).
 Upon completion of a four-day bench trial on the remaining patent, the matter settled for value.
 (Prior to joining Robins Kaplan LLP.)

-Represented Teva Pharmaceuticals in Hatch-Waxman litigation concerning OxyContin®.
-After an eight-day bench trial, the court found that each asserted patent was either not infringed and/or invalid.
+Represented Teva Pharmaceuticals in Hatch-Waxman litigation concerning its ANDA for a pain management drug.
+After an eight-day bench trial, the court found each asserted patent was either not infringed and/or invalid.
 Purdue Pharma L.P. v.
 Teva Pharms., USA, Inc. (In re OxyContin Antitrust Litig.), 994 F. Supp.
 2d 367 (S.D.N.Y.
-2014).
-Chris and his team upheld this decision at the Federal Circuit.
+2014), aff’d sub nom.
 Purdue Pharma L.P. v.
 Epic Pharma, LLC, 811 F.3d 1345 (Fed.
-Cir.), cert. denied, 137 S. Ct.
-475 (2016).
+Cir.
+2016).
 (Prior to joining Robins Kaplan LLP.)

 Represented Rust-Oleum in a trademark matter in the District of Minnesota.
 Was part of a team that defeated a motion for preliminary injunction.
 Plasti-Dip Int’l Inc. v.
 Rust-Oleum Brands Co., Civil No. 14-1831, 2014 U.S. Dist.
 LEXIS 174560 (D. Minn.
 Dec.
 16, 2014).
 (Prior to joining Robins Kaplan LLP.)

-Represented Breckenridge Pharmaceuticals in a Hatch-Waxman litigation relating to a cachexia drug, Megace ES®.
-Settled for value.
-Par Pharmaceuticals, Inc. v.
-Breckenridge Pharmaceutical, Inc. (Prior to joining Robins Kaplan LLP.)
+Represented Breckenridge Pharmaceuticals in a Hatch-Waxman litigation relating to a cachexia drug, Megace ES.
+Par Pharmaceutical Inc. v.
+Breckenridge Pharmaceutical Inc., No. 13-cv-01114 (D. Del.)
+(Prior to joining Robins Kaplan LLP.)

-- Member of the Grants Committee for the Minnesota Federal Bar Association (2016-present)
+- Member of the Grants Committee for the Minnesota Federal Bar Association (2016-2018)

 - Chair of the Intellectual Property Practice Group for the Minnesota Federal Bar Association (2015-2016)